My Plantiful Cooking

 Vegetables - The veggies used in this oyster sauce noodles can be swapped with others you have on hand!
 Some that work well include snap peas, button or shiitake mushrooms, broccoli florets, and bok choy.

 Protein - Add plant- or animal-based protein to make a heartier meal.
-Pan-fried tofu cubes, vegan chicken, cooked chicken breast, and shrimp are excellent choices.
+Pan-fried tofu cubes, vegan chicken breast, cooked chicken breast, and shrimp are excellent choices.

 Make it spicy - add some red pepper flakes, sriracha, or hot sauce to the stir-fry sauce to give this dish some kick.